Kanifing Layout Crowned SK West League Champions

 Kanifing Layout Football Club were over the weekend crowned league champions.

-The Layout-based outfit sent Manga II FC packing before a parked Serrekunda West mini-stadium to scoop the J-fin Money Transfer sponsored gong.
+The Layout-based outfit sent Manga II FC packing before a parked Serrekunda West mini-stadium to scoop the Qcell sponsored gong.

 It took a moment of brilliance for Kanifing to force Manga into conceding a goal, a 1-0 they maintained going into the hiatus.